lucacorbucci/lucacorbucci.github.io/content/about-me.md

   - I'm the co-founder and organizer of [Pisa.dev](https://www.pisa.dev) a community based in Pisa that organizes meetups for developers and computer scientists.

 ## Volunteering

+- GDG Pisa Devfest 2024: I was one of the helpers of GDG Pisa Devfest 2024.

 - GDG Pisa Devfest 2023: I was one of the helpers of GDG Pisa Devfest 2023.
 I was one of the stage managers and helped record interviews with attendees and speakers.
 The video of the interviews is [here](https://www.youtube.com/watch?v=0abyLm5x7yg).